Licence Application Process

 Understanding the property licensing application process

-When you submit a mandatory HMO, additional or selective licence application to your local council, there is often confusion about what happens next.
-Apart from receiving an acknowledgement, you may hear nothing more for several months.
+Once you have submitted a mandatory HMO, additional or selective licence application, there is often confusion about what happens next.
+Apart from an acknowledgement of receipt, you may hear nothing for several months.

-In due course, the council will process your licence application.
-Exactly how this is done can vary considerably.
-Whilst some councils will inspect your property, others will process your application based on a desktop examination of the paperwork.
+In due course, the council will process your property licence application.
+Exactly how this is done varies considerably.
+Whilst some councils want to inspect your property, others will process your application based on a desktop examination of the paperwork.

 Once the council is ready to approve or refuse your licence application, they must follow the prescribed process in Schedule 5 of the Housing Act 2004.
 We have prepared this simple guide to explain what this means in practice.